sbkoth/sbkoth.github.io/content/services/kubernetes-orchestration.md

 ---
 title: Kubernetes & Container Orchestration
 icon: Boxes
-description: Designs, implements, and manages enterprise-grade Kubernetes clusters for containerized applications and data services
+description: We design, implement, and manage enterprise-grade Kubernetes clusters for containerized applications and data services
 ---

 # Kubernetes & Container Orchestration

-The consultant provides comprehensive Kubernetes and container orchestration services to help organizations deploy and manage containerized applications at scale.
-The expertise includes:
+We provide comprehensive Kubernetes and container orchestration services to help organizations deploy and manage containerized applications at scale.
+Our expertise includes:

 - Enterprise Kubernetes cluster design and deployment
 - Multi-node, high-availability Kubernetes architecture